-Houston employment lawyers Kalandra N. Wheeler, Robert J. Wiley, and Julie St. John represent workers who have been discriminated against because of their gender.
+Houston employment lawyers Kalandra N. Wheeler and Robert J. Wiley represent workers who have been discriminated against because of their gender.
 They have the experience to make sure that every avenue is pursued and no stone is left unturned.
 In short, when you have been discriminated against because of your gender you need an attorney that understands your situation and that will fight for you.

 Under both Title VII of the Civil Rights Act of 1964 and the Texas Labor Code discriminating an employee because of their gender is illegal.
 An employer cannot fire, demote, or affect an employee’s benefits because of their gender.